pet-sounds-project/pet-sounds-project.github.io/README.md

 * collecting the data
 * refining the logical structure of its presentation
 * refining the visual structure of its presentation

+Specifically tricky is the question regarding how to communicate the pronunciation from one to another language.
+There is an [international phonetic alphabet](http://en.wikipedia.org/wiki/International_Phonetic_Alphabet) but maybe just using links to audio recordings or a semi-accurate transcription into English will do the job as well.